maybedont/website/content/blog/why-maybe-dont.md

 date: 2025-07-08
 draft: false
 summary: |
-  A story about why AI security is good.
+  Why you need AI security - a semi-fictional story of unexpected behavior by people and AI agents.
 ---

-Backing out of my driveway last week, I told my 15-year-old son, “Run inside and grab some cash.
-Don’t come back until you have it.”
+Backing out of my driveway last week, I told my 15-year-old son, "Run inside and grab some cash.
+Don’t come back until you have it."
 He had access.
 The house was open.
 But imagine this:
 He gets inside, can't find any cash.
 He looks around.
-Then, trying to follow the letter of the instruction, he grabs his mom’s engagement ring, pawns it for \$2,000, jumps in the car, and says, “Here’s the cash you asked for.”
+Then, trying to follow the letter of the instruction, he grabs his mom’s engagement ring, pawns it for $2,000, jumps in the car, and says, "Here’s the cash you asked for."
 Technically correct.
-Totally insane.
+Totally ridiculous.
 This is exactly how modern AI agents behave.

 ---